THINGS YOU SHOULD KNOW AND CARE ABOUT

 -

 There is no such thing as death; those who say that there is such a thing only conjecture.
 The carbon base unit or body was never yours in the first place rather, it was given to you for a short time so that you may get to know yourself [experience] as well as support your existence in time and space.
-The carbon base unit belongs to the earth and will return to it at your will.
+The carbon base unit belongs to the earth and will return to it at your will as well as the will of the forces of entropy.
 Beware of the private agenda and the ignorant [lacking knowledge].
-Our Ancient Egyptian ancestors had no concept of death rather, it was overstood that the body would transcend time and space into a new reality; it's original state [the soul]. more to come.
+Our Ancient Egyptian ancestors had no concept of death rather, it was overstood that the body would transcend time and space into a new reality; it's original state [the soul] or higher self.

 -